Homotopy theory for algebras over polynomial monads: Planar trees and -planar trees

 \subsection{Insertion and contraction of $n$-planar trees}

 Since $n$-planar trees are in particular ordered rooted trees, graph insertion of an $n$-planar rooted tree inside a vertex of another $n$-planar rooted tree is well defined.
 The result of this graph insertion is in general just an $n$-ordered rooted tree unless we require a compatibility condition of the corresponding $n$-ordinal structures.
 This compatibility condition is the following: an $n$-planar tree $\tau'$ inserts into a vertex $v$ of an $n$-planar tree $\tau$ if the bijection $\rho_v$ induced by the $n$-order structures of $\tau$ and $\tau'$ (see \ref{orderedgraphs}) is an isomorphism between the leaf $n$-ordinal of $\tau'$ and the corolla $n$-ordinal $\tau_v.$ It is now easy to check that the resulting tree has a canonical $n$-planar structure.
 This operation preserves isomorphism classes of $n$-planar trees.

-Normal and regular $n$-planar trees are closed with respect to graph insertion and so are their isomorphism classes.
+Normal and regular $n$-planar trees are closed under graph insertion and so are their isomorphism classes.
+For instance, graph insertion of the $2$-planar tree of Figure \ref{sigma2} as shown in Figure \ref{3to7}